08-10 Kawasaki ZX-10R Quarter Mile 10.21 @ 147 mph

 Kawasaki could arrive at that magic double-ton figure if taking the ram air effect into consideration.

-Not all other motorcycle brands included ram air in their official power claims, so some rivals of time may have been closer to the 200 horsepower mark than their claims would suggest.
+Not all other motorcycle brands included ram air in their official power claims, so some rivals of the time may have been closer to the 200 horsepower mark than their claims would suggest.

 To hit that 200 horsepower Kawasaki made various revisions to the engine, such as a higher compression ratio, and reshaped and hand-crafted combustion chambers.
 Secondary fuel injectors located above the throttle bodies enabled better throttle response and titanium valves and camshaft profiles with higher lift.